 Home of HybridConf is lovely, sunny (ahem) Cardiff in South Wales.
-We’re taking up residence in the Bay for three days where we can take advantage of the harbour views, and all the bars and restaurants it has to offer.
+We’re taking up residence in various locations across the city centre and the bay for three days, which will allow you to experience all the best Cardiff has to offer.

-If you fancy staying somewhere else, there is the luxurious St David's Hotel.
-Also based in Cardiff Bay, it's just a 5 minute walk from the Coal Exchange, and it offers great facilities including a top quality restaurant and spa.
-Plus there are various Travelodges and Holiday Inns in the area if you’re looking for something more basic as you’re on a tight budget.
+If you fancy staying somewhere quieter and more luxurious, there is the St David's Hotel.
+Based in Cardiff Bay it's still a very easy trip to get into town, and it offers great facilities including a top quality restaurant and spa.

-If you're looking for somewhere to have dinner, our top pick is Miller and Carter.
+One of our most visited places for dinner is Miller and Carter.
 They offer brilliant steaks (with good options for herbivores) at reasonable prices, and if you're staying at the Future Inn it's literally next door (very convenient for staggering home when you're full of too much meat!)

 Cardiff Bay also offers loads of other dining options including Italian, French, burgers, and Indian, as well as plenty of bars, so you’ll never be stuck for choice.
 Lunches will be catered at the venue and included in your ticket, so there is no need to worry about that either.